-A variety of materials were used as floor coverings at Monticello and at the President's House, including grass matting, painted floor cloths, and various types of carpeting.
+A variety of materials were used as floor coverings at Monticello and at the President's House in Washington, D.C., including grass matting, painted floor cloths, and various types of carpeting.

 Primary Source References

 1805 May 26.
-(Jefferson to Thomas Claxton).
-"I join you in prefering India matting for the passage above stairs [at President's House].
-I have desired Mr. Smilie (the person whom I was told you employed) to provide floorcloth for the hall and passage below only."
+(Jefferson to Claxton).
+"I join you in preferring India matting for the passage above stairs [at the President's House].
+I have desired mr Smilie (the person whom I was told you employed) to provide floor cloth for the hall & passage below only."6

 1805 June 9.
-(Jefferson to Thomas Claxton).
-"The floor cloth for the hall is prepared and will be painted immediately in the Capitol."
+(Jefferson to Claxton). "[T]he floor cloth for the hall is prepared & will be painted immediately in the Capitol."8

 Floor Coverings in the President's House